 Cities and towns in Santa Clara Valley are working together to create sustainable or green streets, buildings, and parking lots that mimic natural landscapes by incorporating green stormwater infrastructure features.
 These features allow rainwater runoff to soak into the ground and be filtered by soil.
 This reduces the quantity of water and pollutants flowing into storm drains and local creeks.

 - Pervious Concrete, Porous Asphalt, and Pervious Pavers

 - Infiltration Trench

 Local municipalities are developing Green Stormwater Infrastructure (GSI) Plans to incorporate green stormwater infrastructure features into new and existing drainage infrastructure on public properties and rights-of-way, including streets, storm drains, and parking lots.
-SCVURPPP is developing a guidance document (“Green Stormwater Infrastructure Handbook”) to provide guidance to municipal staff on how to incorporate green stormwater infrastructure features into public street, parking lot and park retrofit projects.
-The GSI Handbook will be available in Spring 2019.
+SCVURPPP has developed a guidance document (“Green Stormwater Infrastructure Handbook”) to provide guidance to municipal staff on how to incorporate green stormwater infrastructure features into public street, parking lot and park retrofit projects.

 Click here for a map of example local projects that have integrated green stormwater infrastructure features.
 For more information on how green stormwater infrastructure features help our communities, please visit the Green Streets webpage on the Watershed Watch website.

 See below for spotlight fact sheets on local and regional Green Street projects

 - Southgate Neighborhood Green Streets Project, Palo Alto